apache/flink/docs/scala_api_guide.md

 </dependencies>
 ```

-To quickly get started you can use the Stratosphere Scala quickstart available
+To quickly get started you can use the Flink Scala quickstart available
 [here]({{site.baseurl}}/quickstart/scala.html).
 This will give you a
 completeMaven project with some working example code that you can use to explore
 the system or as basis for your own projects.